 Feeling nervous before a deposition is normal.
 Read these tips to go into it feeling at ease.

 One of the most complicated aspects of being involved in a lawsuit is having to give your testimony to the other side.
 This is called a deposition.
-Although your lawyer will prepare you for your deposition as best they can, you will probably feel nervous and jittery during your deposition, which may make you forget the valuable advice your lawyer gave you.
+Although your lawyer will prepare you for your deposition , you probably will feel nervous and jittery during your deposition, which may make you forget the advice your lawyer gave you.

 Infographic | Checklist: Documenting Your Personal Injury